 She changed her name to Higginbottom, E.

-We women had the vote but not the grace.
+We women had the vote but little chance

-Was brave to throw away the steno pad
+So brave to throw away her steno pad

 but life is not so simple as our dreams.

-Thrice turning up the gas to fill the room.
+thrice turning up the gas to fill her room.